aadi350/data-science-syllabus/machine-learning/model-selection.md

 **MDL**
 *Minimum-Description-Length* derived as a result of Occam's Razor, which favours simpler models.
 The best hypothesis to describe data is the one that compresses it the most

-# Curse of Dimensionality
-Most points in a high-dimensional hypercube are very close to the border, and the average distance increases as the number of dimensions go up.
-High-dimensional datasets are the risk of being very sparse, as most training instances will be very far each other meaning models fail to generalize adequately.

 # Overfitting and Underfitting
 In overfitting, a statistical model describes random error or noise instead of the underlying relationship.